Life4honor/TIL/k8s/istio/tls/README.md

 # Istio-tls-Configuration Guide

-## Genereate service certificate and private key
+## Genereate self-signed certificate and private key

 1. Create a root certificate and private key to sign the certificate for your services